sigp/lighthouse/book/src/ui-configuration.md

 client.
 The default path is `~/.lighthouse/<network>/validators/api-token.txt`.

-The contents of this file for the desired valdiator client needs to be entered.
+The contents of this file for the desired validator client needs to be entered.

 ## Name